babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 ### Upgrading

 We will also be working on a upgrade tool that will help [rewrite your package.json/.babelrc files](https://github.com/babel/notes/issues/44) and more.
+Ideally this means it would modify any necessary version number changes, package renames, and config changes.

-Please reach out to help and to post issues when trying to update.
+Please reach out to help and to post issues when trying to update!
+This is a great opportunity to get involved and to help the ecosystem update!

 ### Summary of the [previous post](https://babeljs.io/blog/2017/09/12/planning-for-7.0)